slowernews/wisdom-tldr/chapters/chapter_3_action.md

 1) Protect your time like your money.
 > *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
 Either way, nothing happens.' -- Yvon Chouinard*

-- what's the next action >> if u dont know think what's the next project -- gtd guy
+- what’s the next action >> if u dont know think what’s the next project -- gtd guy

 you always throw out your first pancake - primeiro milho é para os pardais